Obtained by Professor Manzo in 1962 at the Istituto Sperimentale per la Frutticoltura in Rome from a cross of Italia and Cardinal.

-Transportation resistance: excellent.
+Transportation resistance: good.

 the bud has an expanded, green, hairless apex with unfolded apical leaflets of glossy-green colour with bronzed shades.
 The leaf is medium, pentagonal-elongated with evident lobes, smooth and slightly wavy, with a hairless flap.
 The petiolar sinus is open and lyre shaped.
 The medium-large, cylindrical-conical cluster is often elongated in shape, winged and rightly sparse.
 The quite large ovoid berry has a thick pulp with a slightly aromatic taste and a relatively thin and resistant yellow skin.

 it prefers expanded training systems and medium pruning.

 Susceptibility to diseases and adverse conditions:

 average susceptibility to diseases; cold-humid springs and fertile soils can cause coulure and millerandage.

 excellent for its precocity, for the appearance of the cluster and for the fine muscat aroma.